 Any person who considers themselves competent in both English and the document’s original language (such as Mandarin or Spanish) can be the certified translator.
-Even you or your spouse may choose to be your own translators but only if you can certify that you are truly competent in both languages.
 (See below for a full explanation of the certification requirement.)

 Should the translation be typed, or can it be handwritten?

 The translation itself must be typed.
 It must also be accompanied by a certification letter from the translator (see below for more details).
 Although technically it’s allowed for that certification letter to be handwritten, it’s best to type it up — nobody wants a green card application delay due to poor-quality documents.